-I am a relatively new Parent Governor, having served since November 2015.
-I have one child at the school and live in the village, so have an interest in seeing the school become an excellent environment to provide the education and start in life that every child deserves.
-I sit on the Finance, Premises and Personnel Committee.
+I am a Parent Governor, having served since November 2015.
+I have two children at the school and live in the village, so have an interest in seeing the school become an excellent environment to provide the education and start in life that every child deserves.
+As well as being Vice Chair on the full governing body, I also sit on the Finance, Premises and Personnel Committee.

-I have been a Parent Governor since November 2015 so I am just beginning my 4 year term as a Governor.
+I have been a Parent Governor since November 2015.
 I am a member of the Finance and Premises Committee.

-I have 2 children at Down Ampney School.
+I now only have one child at Down Ampney School as my other child has now moved on to Secondary.
 My motivation for becoming a Parent Governor ?
 Quite simple.
 I want to ensure that my children and all of the other children in Down Ampney School get the very best education and learning environment that they can.